Loki

 job="fluentbit", stream="stdout"

-Note that if you are running in a Kubernetes environment, you might want to enable the option auto_kubernetes_labels which will auto-populate the streams with the Pod labels for you.
+option, which auto-populates the streams with the Pod labels for you.
 Consider the following configuration:

 [OUTPUT]